AnaG0307/my-recipe-blog-a/README.md

     - When logged in, the site user can access the logout page, the form page to create a recipe and the page where all his/her recipes are stored in "My Recipes".

-- **Footer:** (available through all the pages on the site) The site user can access the different social media pages the site has an account with as well as accessing the About page and go back to the Home page.
+- **Footer:** (available through all the pages on the site) The site user can access the different social media pages the site has an account with as well as accessing a link to go back to the Home page.

 -**Home Page:**
     From here the site user can access the list of recipes created by the Site Admin.
 All the recipes has an image, recipe title, recipe, excerpt to know a little more about the recipe, level of difficulty, cooking time and how many likes it has.
 If wished the site user can click on "See Recipe" and access all the details for the recipe with all the steps and ingredients needed.